Please Remove Mindfulness Programs (inc. MindUP) from Canadian Public Schools

 New curriculums: BC, Alberta, and the Yukon are all implementing new curriculums that endorse Social and Emotional Learning (SEL) programs.
 And, many people do not realize Mindfulness-oriented programs (such as MindUP, FRIENDS, etc.) are SEL programs.
 This means tens of thousands of additional Canadian students are set to be automatically enrolled into Mindfulness Meditation within the next year.

-Proof this is Buddhist Meditation: On the 'Buddhism' page of my website (mindfulnesspetition.com), I list 31 articles of evidence that collectively prove Mindfulness sessions are Buddhist Meditation and Guided Meditation sessions.
+Proof that Mindfulness Meditation is Buddhist Meditation: On the 'Buddhism' page of my website (mindfulnesspetition.com), I list 31 articles of evidence that collectively prove Mindfulness sessions are Buddhist Meditation and Guided Meditation sessions.
 Because of space constraints, here are just a few abbreviated items from that list: 1) Jon Kabat-Zinn is the man accredited with popularizing Mindfulness Meditation.
 According to Wikipedia, Mr. Kabat-Zinn was first introduced to meditation by a Zen Buddhist Missionary.
 He later became a meditation instructor, and he reportedly is a founding member of the Cambridge Zen Centre.
 Another quick online search shows Mr. Kabat-Zinn authored a three-part CD series called Guided Mindfulness Meditation, and he authored a book called, Mindfulness Meditation for Everyday Life.
 2) In Buddhism, "Mindfulness" is #1 on the list of the Seven Factors of Enlightenment.
 3) In a 2015 TED Talk (link at my website), a Deputy High Priest in Zen Buddhism says, “Mindfulness has been a part of Buddhist traditions for many Centuries.
 It’s a practice and a way of thinking that help us be present, with an experience, in a non-judgmental way.” he also says, "The main practice of mindfulness is meditation."
 4) A few clicks and you will see that Vipassana, Zazen (Zen), and Samatha Buddhist Meditation are all present within Mindfulness Meditation.

 Call to action: Your signature would be a big help in persuading applicable teachers and officials to obey the law and stop enrolling students into mandatory meditation sessions.
 Please click the "Sign" button at the right-hand side of this page, and add your name to this important petition.
 Please also share this petition with your social networks.
 Thank you.